January 26, 2017

 In 2006 Jersey City issued a Parks Master Plan.
 Paulus Hook Park was not deemed a priority.
 The HPHA therefore formed a Parks Committee whose goal was to redesign and execute a project to renovate the Park.
 Educational trailers that had been in the southwest quadrant were removed in 2010.
 That year Jersey City granted HPHA the right to fundraise and design a new park.
 Since that time the Committee has developed a design, conducted meetings with the community, raised over $500,000 in cash and forged relationships that will lead to management of construction, in-kind services and other benefits for a park renovation project.
 A Conservancy, whose role will be ongoing care of the park, has been formed, and approvals are being sought with the State Historic Preservation Office and various branches of Jersey City government having jurisdiction over the site.

 Non-members and guests are welcome to attend all general meetings, so please come join us!
 General meetings are held on the first Thursday of every month at 7:30 pm.
-Meetings take place in the Community Room at Saints Peter and Paul Orthodox Church, 109 Grand St, Jersey City, NJ 07302.
+Meetings typically take place in the Community Room at Saints Peter and Paul Orthodox Church located at 109 Grand St. Due to the COVID-19 pandemic, however, all live meetings are postponed and we will instead by meeting virtually.
+Links to our meetings and news about our events are posted on our website and on our Twitter, Instagram and Facebook feeds.

-To be a member of the HPHA, an individual must be over 18 years of age and a resident, property owner, or business owner within the boundaries of our neighborhood.
-This means between Columbus Drive (on the north), the Hudson River (on the east), the Morris Canal Tidewater Basin (on the south), and Grove Street (on the west).
+To be a member of the HPHA, an individual must be over 18 years of age and a resident, property owner, or business owner within the boundaries of our neighborhood, which are shown in the map below.
 Annual membership dues are $10 for individuals, and $100 for businesses.
 Visit our "Business" section to see the businesses we work with, and be on the lookout for storefronts with the HPHA decal in their window.
 Help us support the local businesses that help support our community!

 PAULUS HOOK NEIGHBORHOOD